Venezuela's Chavez makes surprise return from Cuba

 FIREWORKS MARK RETURN

-Fireworks were launched in some Caracas neighbourhoods as loyal "Chavistas" celebrated.
+Fireworks were launched in some Caracas neighborhoods as loyal "Chavistas" celebrated.
 Top government officials were jubilant, with the information minister singing "He's back, he's back!" live on state TV.

 "It's a complex, difficult situation, but Chavez is fighting for his life," Foreign Minister Elias Jaua said at the weekend.